nhsx/nhsx-internship-projects/content/projects/new_open/inequalities-population-health-esneft-extend.md

 **Keywords:**  MachineLearning, Classification, Tabular

-**Need:**  The pandemic has shone a brighter light on health inequalities.
-The NHS needs to take steps to develop population health management approaches that address inequalities in access, experience, and outcomes.
+**Need:**  The NHS needs to take steps to develop population health management approaches that address inequalities in access, experience, and outcomes.

 This project, hosted by the East Suffolk and North Essex Foundation Trust (ESNEFT), seeks to deliver insights on where inequalities exist across the local health economy so that these may be addressed.
 The focus of this project is to demonstrate how a range of data science approaches can build a narrative of exploration around the question of health inequalities in cardiovascular and heart disease from the data available.
 The scope can either be limited to the specific question or interest, or ideally a more generic reusable approach to applying a range of exploratory data science tools to population health data.